cacic-fct/manual-do-calouro/src/content/docs/sobre.md

 O CACiC detém os direitos autorais do conteúdo do manual do calouro.

-O site que hospeda o manual do calouro é licenciado sob a seguinte licença:
+O software do manual do calouro é licenciado sob a seguinte licença:

 ### Modified BSD License